-• Each six-week course follows a syllabus that allows our students to learn core techniques in sequence.
+• Courses follow a syllabus that allows students to learn core techniques in sequence.

 • Studio instructors are degree certified, working, and selling in Louisville!

-Up to 25 pounds clay, glaze, kiln-firing, & use of tools are included in the course fee. *Unless noted otherwise.
+Up to 25 pounds clay, glaze, kiln-firing up to 6-items, and use of tools are included in the course fee.

 Additional clay is available for purchase.